Don't be bound by anything. That philosophy will save you. - Yogananda (2002:26)

 Hinduism, also known as Sanatan Dharma, holds there are four main goals in life, and artha, wealth, abundance, is one of the four.

-Also study how Buddhism minds good self-help.
+We may also come to study how Buddhism minds good self-help.

 Old, very old